Estates Theatre: Productions and artists

 While the theatre was initially built with the intention of producing German dramas and Italian operas, works in other languages were also staged.
 Czech productions were first staged in 1785 in order to reach a broader Czech audience but by 1812 they became a regular feature of Sunday and holiday matinées.
-The somewhat political nature of these performances later led to idea of founding a National Theatre after 1848 with the defeat of the revolution and the departure of J.K.
-Tyl.
-Many of the founding Czech dramatists were involved in the Estates Theatre, such as the brothers Thám (Karel and Václav), J.K.
-Tyl, Ján Kollár, and so on.
+The somewhat political nature of these performances later led to idea of founding a National Theatre after 1848 with the defeat of the revolution and the departure of J. K. Tyl.
+Many of the founding Czech dramatists were involved in the Estates Theatre, such as the brothers Thám (Karel and Václav), J. K. Tyl, Ján Kollár, and so on.
 The first Czech modern opera, František Škroup’s The Tinker, was staged here in 1826 and in 1834 the premiere of the song “Where is my Home?”
 (Kde domov můj) was performed by bass Karel Strakatý (words by Tyl, music by Škroup), which would later become the Czech national anthem.

 The Estates Theatre was not limited to native participants; many famous European artists were also active.
 Individuals such as Carl Maria von Weber, Anton Rubinstein, Karl Goldmark, and Gustav Mahler conducted at the Estates Theatre.
-Other famous names include the actors A.W.
-Iffland, F. Raimund, J.N.
-Nestroy, along with opera singer Angelica Catalani and violin virtuoso Niccolò Paganini.
+Other famous names include the actors A. W. Iffland, F. Raimund, J. N. Nestroy, along with opera singer Angelica Catalani and violin virtuoso Niccolò Paganini.

 One of the Estates Theatre's many claims to glory is its strong link with Wolfgang Amadeus Mozart, who conducted the world premiere of his opera Don Giovanni here in October 1787.
+The premiere took place on 29 October 1787, with Mozart himself conducting from the keyboard.
+Mozart had arrived in Prague early that October, but the premiere was delayed as both singers and orchestral musicians required more time to prepare the demanding new score.
+The libretto was written by Lorenzo Da Ponte.
+A Prague newspaper reported that Mozart was received with threefold cheers when he entered and left the theatre.
+The premiere was a triumph, and at the request of Emperor Joseph II, the opera was subsequently staged in Vienna the following year.
+The Estates Theatre is the only remaining functioning theatre in the world where Mozart personally conducted a world premiere of his own opera, having also led the premiere of La clemenza di Tito there in 1791..
 Also, in 1791, Mozart's La Clemenza di Tito was staged in public here for the first time in celebration of the coronation of Emperor Leopold II.
 It is the only theatre left standing where Mozart performed.

 Anton Jaich, the set designer, worked here from 1846 to 1861.